BCDA-APS/bluesky_training/APS_Bluesky_101.md

 ## Overview

-The *APS Bluesky 101* class is the first in a series, providing a basic introduction to using the [Bluesky framework](https://blueskyproject.io).
+The *APS Bluesky 101* class is the first in a series, providing a basic, yet hands-on, introduction to using the [Bluesky framework](https://blueskyproject.io).

 The class should take (roughly) about 3 hours.
 The first hour will cover from the *Welcome* through the *Jupyter Lab* section.
 The remaining time